ministryofjustice/community-proxy/README.md

 The Community API is deployed by Tolomy and resides in a private UK Cloud network and infrastructure.

-The following URLs have been provided to us, accessible only from these source IPs / hosts :
+The following URLs have been provided to us and accessible only from these source IPs / hosts :

 `From t2pml0007 (stage env) : $ curl -v -k https://oasys400.noms.gsi.gov.uk/api/health`